foxleigh81/foxy-blog/README.md

 ### Content Management

 Content is managed through Sanity Studio.
 The schemas are defined in the `src/sanity/schemaTypes` directory.

+### Instagram Embeds

+You can embed Instagram posts in your blog content using the Instagram embed block in the Sanity editor.
+Simply:

+1. In the Sanity editor, place your cursor where you want to embed the Instagram post
+2. Click the "+" button to add a block
+3. Select "Instagram"
+4. Paste the Instagram post URL (e.g., `https://www.instagram.com/p/CpzRZPmNxXO/` or `https://www.instagram.com/reel/CpzRZPmNxXO/`)

+The Instagram post will be embedded in your content and will be responsive on all devices.

 ### Single Author Mode